every telling of History there are many stories and small incidents that happen

 student of our own day and time understand the backdrop against which our

 History was actually lived.
-These are such tales of Khanlar in those days
+These are such tales of Khanlar that were

 * * * * * *